BeardedTek-com/fEVR-flask/README.md

 Please assume that each new commit has breaking changes and start from scratch.

+# Goals
+In order to overwrite the main branch of beardedtek-com/fevr I want the following things in place:

+By my esitmates, I'm about 95% of the way there.
+That last 5% though...
+- Event filtering functioning
+- Setup of fEVR working
+  - Adding first admin user
+  - Adding frigate url info
+  - Adding cameras

+In the future I plan to implement:
+- Full setup from scratch of:
+  - frigate
+  - rtsp-simple-server
+  - mqtt server

 # Installation:
 For now, the setup process is incomplete.
 Please follow these instruction to get things up and running